Fuente original: Adobe Marketo Engage User Groups

 If your team regularly ships emails with misconfigured footer links, this folder-token pattern addresses the root cause without requiring any process enforcement.
-The URL parameter mechanism for forcing dynamic content is also worth testing in your own instance — it opens up personalization use case
+The URL parameter mechanism for forcing dynamic content is also worth testing in your own instance — it opens up personalization use cases well beyond preference management.

 A Native Marketo Pattern for Contextual Unsubscribes Using URL Parameters to Force Dynamic Content